How Many Calories Can You Really Expect to Burn Using a Standing Desk or Treadmill Desk?

 But the question of exactly how many more calories you can burn hasn’t been thoroughly understood because existing calorimeter algorithms are all based on cardio heart rates, which are by definition well above NEAT range.
 Until now.

-Office Fitness industry leader iMovR* has recently published its findings on Increased Calorie Burn for Standing Desk and Treadmill Desk Users, analyzing data collected by major institutional medical research partners using advanced ergospyrometry equipment.
+Office Fitness industry leader iMovR* has published its findings on Increased Calorie Burn for Standing Desk and Treadmill Desk Users, analyzing data collected by major institutional medical research partners using advanced ergospyrometry equipment.
 We finally have accurate calorimeter tables for these activities.

 Ergospyrometry: An Advanced Calorie Burn Measurement Technique